Inuit women: Effects of modernization and change on Inuit women

-After contact with other cultures, the Inuit were introduced to new technologies and modernization, which changed their lives drastically.
-The Inuit are now a modern people and, like almost all indigenous peoples, no longer live the way their ancestors did.
-This is especially true of Inuit women.
+New technology and ways of life were forced upon the Inuit by encroaching outside agencies such as the Canadian governmental body, which assumed control over Inuit people’s wellbeing and assimilation into the broadly-white Canadian citizenry for many years.
+The relationship between Inuit peoples and colonial settler forces remains inherently unequal, and the resulting impacts are felt heavily by Inuit women.

 New role in the culture

-After modernization, the Inuit began to move into Arctic towns and participate in wage labor, government employment, community councils, and the acquisition of modern clothing, housing, and vehicles.
-Male Inuit initially took the lead in assimilation by learning the language of the arriving culture and taking on modern, wage-earning jobs; however, a lack of education began to hinder the men's ability to find and keep jobs.
+After colonization, Inuit peoples were often relocated to Arctic towns and heavily discouraged from traditional cultural pursuits.
+Participation in wage labor, government employment, community councils, and the acquisition of Western clothing, housing, and vehicles became necessary for survival.
+Male Inuit initially took the lead in assimilation by learning the language of the colonizing culture and taking on modern, wage-earning jobs; however, a lack of education began to hinder the men's ability to find and keep jobs.

 As a result of this, women began to lead the way in cultural assimilation.
 Women started by finding work as domestic servants, store clerks, hospital aides, classroom assistants, interpreters, and in weaving and knitting shops.
 Inuit women tend to go to school more than Inuit men, and this is especially true of college.
 Some universities in regions where the Inuit are prominent, such as the Nunavut Arctic College, have programs designed specifically for the Inuit.
 Women, much more often than men, take advantage of these programs.

 Because Inuit women seek more education and, subsequently, better jobs, they have increasingly taken on the role of primary wage earner for the family.
 This has caused men to assume responsibilities in the house that were traditionally done by the women, such as raising children and keeping the home in order.

 Changes in status and power

 The "role reversal" that has begun to occur in Inuit society has given women a major increase in power and influence.
 Women have begun to seek more power for themselves, both in decision-making in the family and the culture as a whole.
 As the primary wage earners, working women are now considered the heads of their families and have the upper hand in making decisions for them.
 This has complicated the relationship between Inuit men and women.
 Some men have begun to resent women for "stealing their rightful place as the head of the family" and may turn to drinking and/or drug abuse to deal with these issues.
 Reactions such as these perpetuate the cycle, as men are less likely to be employed after exhibiting these behaviours.

 Another change that has begun is that Inuit women have increasingly started to run for political office.
+Inuit women traditionally served as mediators for the community, which is reflected in their modern involvement in the justice and governmental systems once forced upon them.
 Although the positions they seek are often at the community and local levels, this increase in activism reflects the new confidence Inuit women have found in the modern world.